Factual/patchwork/README.md

 The API key, project key, and Slack webhook URL you just generated are required.
 Delete any lines of this file that you do not want - they will override the default values if they are set.

+#### Other Config Options

+##### directory

+str: Absolute path of the directory to search for outdated dependencies

+##### directory_name

+str: Name of the directory to search for outdated dependencies.
+Used in place of the absolute path in reporting: for example, if a dependency is at `/Users/yourName/repo_name/dependency.type` and directory_name is set to `repo_name`, Slack and email notifications will refer to the file by `repo_name/dependency.type` instead of the full path on your machine.

+##### traversal_depth

+int: represents how deeply to search for dependency files.
+For example, the default `traversal_depth = 0` represents only searching in the top-level directory and will return files like `repository/package.json` but not `repository/src/package.json`.

+##### subdirectory_blacklist

+str[]: Patchwork will ignore any subdirectories with the included names.
+By default, Patchwork blacklists `node_modules` subdirectories so you don't waste API calls looking up your dependencies' dependencies.
+For an even more thorough search that includes all these files, you can override this setting in your config file with `subdirectory_blacklist: []`.

+##### data_directory

+str: If using the `-s` or `--save` option to save your dependency reports as JSON, this specifies the directory to use.
+By default, `data_directory` is `patchwork/data/`, meaning reports will be saved to `patchwork/data/<timestamp_of_request_initialization>/`.
+The timestamp-based subdirectories allow you to find reports from a given day or time easily.

+You can override with any absolute path if you wish to save the reports outside of the Patchwork folder.

+##### test_webhook

+str: If using the `-t` or `--test` option, sends Slack notifications to this webhook.
+This option allows you to post to a different channel (I recommend your own slackbot channel) when testing so you don't overwhelm the real channel.

+##### dependency_file_types

+str[]: Patchwork searches for and uploads only those files that match a file name in this array.
+Default is `['package.json']`.
+See below for more options:

-#### Supported Dependency Options
+###### Supported Dependency Options

 Files managed by the following package managers can be parsed with Patchwork through the VersionEye API.
 For example, both `Gemfile`s and `Gemfile.lock`s are supported under the Ruby Bundler.

 - Composer (PHP)
 - Bundler (Ruby)